lulan55892566kevinhernandez/wordpress-activitypub/readme.txt

 * Added: Cleanup of option values when the plugin is uninstalled.
 * Added: Third-party plugins can filter settings tabs to add their own settings pages for ActivityPub.
+* Added: Show ActivityPub preview in row actions when Block Editor is enabled but not used for the post type.
 * Changed: Manually granting `activitypub` cap no longer requires the receiving user to have `publish_post`.
 * Changed: Allow Base Transformer to handle WP_Term objects for transformation.
 * Changed: Allow omitting replies in ActivityPub representations instead of setting them as empty.